 • Do you offer appraisals?
 We do not offer appraisals for material we do not own and cannot see in person.
 We also do not have time for them any more since I have retired and my time continues to be full to overflowing.

 • Do you have a map showing "X", or more maps like this one, or one that's larger, or smaller, older, newer, etc?
-We have a fairly large inventory that is in constant motion, and although we try and keep up to date with what all we have, it is simply impossible for us to know what is on hand given the number of new things we catalog and the manner in which our inventory is spread out between dozens of flat file drawers across multiple locations.
-Our best answer is to search our website for some limited key words: the computer remembers and finds much faster than we do!
+We have a fairly large inventory that changes daily and is in constant motion, and although we try and keep up to date with what all we have, it is simply impossible for us to know what is on hand given the number of new things we catalog and the manner in which our inventory is spread out between dozens of flat file drawers across multiple locations and platforms.
+Our best answer is to search our website for some limited key words: the computer recognizes and remembers and then finds much faster than we could!

 • Do you offer discounts for purchasing multiple items?
 Yes.
 Please see our discount page for more information on what discounts we offer for multiple item purchases and inquire via email for a customized response.
 We strive to supply the trade at wholesale levels not frequently seen in the trade and larger quantity buyers (over $500) will be pleased by the generous terms.
 I am actually a genuine business man in addition to being a bibliophile and antiquarian, and my pleasure derives from the ongoing flow of material always moving by me, not from the hoarding of or holding onto it and trying to extract every last bit of value from it.
 I'm always happy to move things along and leave monetary value in items so another dealer can buy it for resale profit.

 • I have several questions, can I give you a phone call?
-We have moved our business entirely online to the digital realm, and we no longer have an in-house telephone (plus, we're not in the shop much these days anyway, maybe an hour or two a day?).
+We have moved our business entirely online to the digital realm, and we no longer have an in-house telephone (plus, we're not in the shop much these days anyway).

 • We truly greatly prefer to conduct antiquarian item conversations via email [mapsbooks@comcast.net], so we can create a digital trail for easy clear mutual future reference.
 Trying to handle an internet business via a personal cell phone is simply onerous and inherently wildly inefficient and mistake-prone given that everything discussed verbally then needs to be transcribed by hand and then data entry transferred back onto screen forms to proceed.
 Can you imagine trying to run your own business like this?
 Handling all your internet orders one at a time over the telephone, and then having to go sit in front of your computer and type it all in, like the shipping address with zip code, cc #, exp. code, item name, number, price etc. for each one?
-This 19th century method of digital merchant hood invites endless points for mistakes and a need to circle back for clarification, etc. If we're dealing on the internet and you can read this, let's just keep it on the internet.
-To do otherwise is virtually always just unnecessary.
+This 19th century method of digital merchant hood invites endless points for mistakes and a need to circle back for clarification, etc. If we're dealing on the internet and you are reading this, then please, let's just keep it on the internet.
+To do otherwise is virtually always just unnecessary and incredibly inefficient.

 • Do you have an open shop, can I come visit you to look around, inspect other things like this, etc?
-As much as we would enjoy being able to host customers in a physical shop, the demands of the pandemic have forced us to move the entire business model online.
+As much as we would enjoy being able to host customers in a physical shop, the demands of the recent pandemic forced us to move the entire business model online.
 We recommend having a nice cup of coffee or tea and getting cozy while browsing on the biggest screen you can find!
 We may return to in person visits by appointment in the future, we will post here when / if we do.
 If the photos and description don't tell you what you need to know, it's almost certainly not the right item for you and you should just forget it.
+Square peg into a round hole is a good analogy.

 • I'm looking to sell some books and or maps; are you currently buying?
 We no longer purchase from private sellers.
 We already have far too much to catalog as is, most of it printed pre-1945.
-We have been constantly buying antiquarian material over the past 40 years and 75% or more of it is still sitting on shelves, in piles, stacks of boxes, rooms full, all uncatalogued.
-This huge backlog literally fills an entire house near the one we operate out of, plus currently a two-bay garage.
+We have been constantly buying antiquarian material over the past 40 years and 50-75% or more of it is still sitting untouched on shelves, in piles, stacks of boxes, rooms full, all uncatalogued.
+This huge backlog literally fills an entire house near the one we operate out of, plus currently a two-bay garage and 2 huge storage units (one literally filled with 19th century folio volumes of periodicals, plate books, atlases, etc., the other with over 25,000 pre-1970 comic books, thousands of which are pre-Code 1954)

 • Why is International or heavy shipping so expensive?
 What isn't expensive today?
 We're constantly stunned as well by the cost.
 It's incredible.
 Much shipping is simply expensive, and we don't have a secret way to make it cheap like it used to be.
 My advice is to either forget it and don't buy it, or simply pay the shipping cost and forget it.
 Either way you should probably just forget it since thinking about it won't help make it go down nor make you feel better.